MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/building-a-wdf-driver-for-multiple-versions-of-windows.md

     );
 ```

 Consider the following example.
-When WDF v29 is released, it adds a new API **WdfSomeNewFeature()**.
+When WDF v29 is released, it adds a new API: **WdfSomeNewFeature**.
 If you set **Target Version** to 29 and **Minimum Required** to 25, the resulting driver loads on any framework version from 25 through 29 (and beyond, as long as major version doesn't change), calls version 25 APIs like before, and makes the following check before each call of any v29 API:

 ```
 if (WDF_IS_FUNCTION_AVAILABLE(WdfSomeNewFeature)) {